Wandalen/wDocGenerator/doc/wdoc.md

 includingConcepts : 1,  # controls including of concepts
 includingTutorials : 1  # controls including of tutorials

+willModulePath : '.' # path to will module, is used in pair with `useWillForManuals` option useWillForManuals : 0 # controls including of tutorials/concepts from submodules of provided will module, ignores `conceptsPath` and `tutorialsPath` if enabled

 ```

 List of commands: